conor-timmis/Flip-Frenzy/TESTING.md

 | As a new site user, I would like to restart the game on completion, so that I can play again. | ![screenshot](documentation/features/restartbutton.png) |
 | As a new site user, I would like to track my score, so that I can see how well I am doing within the game. | ![screenshot](documentation/features/tracker.png) |
 | As a new site user, I would like to find out how to play, so that I can put my skills to the test. | ![screenshot](documentation/features/howtoplay.png) |

+## Bugs

+One bug I would like to mention, though fixed, is when I would have problems with the display of the cards.
+It started with specifying the directory of the cards incorrectly, as it would act differently between Gitpod's Live Page and Github Pages.
+Once fixed, I came across a weird rendering issue/bug that would let me play the game perfectly fine on Firefox, but not on anything else.
+In the end I had to find a way to "re-write" what I had to fix it, and found the W3Schools page I mentioned in the README originally.
+This page helped me re-structure and helped me make sure things were working properly again.

+## Unfixed Bugs

+There are no remaining bugs that I am aware of.